SujalAhrodia/Algorithms_DS/README.md

 The path does not need to start or end at the root or a leaf, but it must go downwards (traveling only from parent nodes to child nodes).
 The tree has no more than 1,000 nodes and the values are in the range -1,000,000 to 1,000,000.
 >2.
 Find the sum of all the leaves in a given binary tree.
+>3.
+Find the sum of all the left leaves in a given binary tree.
+>4.
+Find the sum of all the right leaves in a given binary tree.